 Developers benefit greatly from sandboxing technology, as it allows them to experiment with new features and software in a low-risk environment.
 The ability to test, debug, and refine code without worrying about system crashes or data loss promotes a more innovative and efficient development process.

-7. User-Friendly Security Measures
+7. Flexible and User-Friendly Security Measures

 Sandboxing is largely seamless to the end user, providing a layer of security without requiring manual intervention or complex setup.
 This makes it a user-friendly method of protecting systems, as it works automatically in the background to prevent potential threats, particularly in web browsers, mobile apps, and virtual machines.